MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 that is, any kind of field may be listed, even private ones.

 There is no particular order for the creation of the immutable objects.
-The BON experts recommend the use of tools for the creation of large graphs of immutable objects.

 XML Grammar
 +++++++++++